 The age of the Internet grants anyone who can access it an opportunity to learn a great deal about virtually anything in a short amount of time.
 Unfortunately, the published information can be incorrect.
 Anyone who Googles "The John Birch Society" will see this problem demonstrated almost immediately.
 From the slanted view given of the Society at Wikipedia to the crazed rantings of detractors, much of the information provided is either distorted or downright false.
 Thus, we offer this page where we seek to set the record straight.

-Myth: JBS is a radical organization full of right-wing extremists.
+Myth: The JBS is a radical organization full of right-wing extremists.+

 Fact: There never has been any hate in our agenda and it will never be employed as a tactic.
 From the outset, membership in JBS has been strictly denied to haters and, should any member adopt a racist or anti-Semitic attitude or behavior, the membership of such a person will be permanently revoked.

-Myth: JBS Founder Robert Welch called President Dwight Eisenhower a Communist.
+Myth: The JBS Founder Robert Welch called President Dwight Eisenhower a Communist.+

-Myth: JBS considers public water fluoridation part of a Communist mind-control plot.
+Myth: The JBS considers public water fluoridation part of a Communist mind-control plot.+

 Fact: While the JBS doesn't agree with water fluoridation because it is a form of government mass medication of citizens in violation of their individual right to choose which medicines they ingest, it was never opposed as a mind-control plot.
 If citizens want to add fluoride to their diet or daily routine, there are plentiful opportunities for them to do so.
 It’s a choice they should make, not their local government.
 Furthermore, opposition to fluoridation was never a major action item of any JBS campaign.

-Myth: JBS is nothing more than a group of conspiracy theorists.
+Myth: The JBS is nothing more than a group of conspiracy theorists.+

-Myth: JBS was booted out of the conservative movement by William F. Buckley.
+Myth: The JBS was booted out of the conservative movement by William F. Buckley.+

-Myth: JBS is against civil rights because it opposed several Civil Rights acts.
+Myth: The JBS is against civil rights because it opposed several Civil Rights acts.+

 Fact: Correcting civil rights abuses that do exist should be accomplished at the state and local level, something The John Birch Society members - of all races, colors and ethnic backgrounds - have always supported.
 Civil rights legislation should have come from the states and the communities rather than being used as a steppingstone toward our present-day out-of-control federal government.

-Fact: Robert Welch was out of the candy manufacturing business (retiring in 1956) when his brother (who he used to work for) sold the James O. Welch Candy company to Nabisco in 1963.
+Fact: Robert Welch was out of the candy manufacturing business (retiring in 1956) when his brother (for whom he used to work) sold the James O. Welch Candy company to Nabisco in 1963.
 JBS has never been funded by any Rockefeller money.
 Nelson Rockefeller publicly attacked JBS, and JBS has exposed the Rockefeller support for the United Nations and its goal of a new world order more than any other organization.